 Here are our picks for the best kid-friendly hikes in Capitol Reef National Park:

-Note, that the National Parks Service rated this hike as โmoderateโ, but we respectfully disagree.
-We felt the Hickman Bridge Trail was a pretty easy Capitol Reef hikeโฆ
+Note that the National Park Service rated this hike as โmoderateโ, but we respectfully disagree.
+We felt the Hickman Bridge Trail was a pretty easy Capitol Reef hikeโฆ perhaps the true answer is somewhere in-between?

 Chimney Rock is a natural stone tower in Capitol Reef National Park easily seen from Highway 24.
 A towering hulk of rock, Chimney Rock measures in over 300 feet tall.
-At a minimum, you should pull into the parking lot and take a closer look at this natural wonder, but even better, you can hike up the adjacent mesa and look down on it.
+At a minimum, you should pull into the parking lot and take a closer look at this natural wonder, but even better, you can hike up the Chimney Rock Trail and look down on it.

-As you might imagine, the 3.6 mile / 5.6km Chimney Rock Loop trail has a decent amount of uphill hiking, but itโs not as bad as youโd think โ both our 3 & 5 year old kids did all the climbing themselves with no help.
+As you might imagine, the 3.6 mile / 5.6 km Chimney Rock Loop Trail has a decent amount of uphill hiking.
+Itโs not as bad as youโd think, as our 3 & 5 year old kids did all the climbing themselves with no help.

 If you do the Chimney Rock loop in a counter-clockwise direction, you get all the climbing out of the way early and then you can enjoy a leisurely downhill stroll for the duration of this kid-friendly Capitol Reef hike.